PatentLobster/Track-Gmail/README.md

 make sure the www-data(or the user that runs PHP on your server has writing accsess to the folder).

 ###  TODO:
-well this needs a lot of work to be useable here is some of my ideas and road map, some of them probably won't see daylight while I try to work on others.
+well this needs a lot of work to be useable. here is some of my ideas and road map, some of them probably won't see daylight while I try to work on others. and the whole thing needs a rewrite either way :)
 #### Script.Google
 ##### - Rewrite the GS code.
 ##### - Add an option to upload custom images.